BretFisher/httping-docker/README.md

 [![GitHub Super-Linter](https://github.com/bretfisher/httping-docker/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)
 ![Build and Push Image](https://github.com/bretfisher/httping-docker/actions/workflows/docker-build-and-push.yml/badge.svg?branch=main)

-This container image is stored on docker hub: [bretfisher/httping](https://hub.docker.com/r/bretfisher/httping/)
+This container image is stored on docker hub: [bretfisher/httping](https://hub.docker.com/r/bretfisher/httping/) and in this GitHub repositories packages.

 NOTE: This is based on the original httping project, which has since been removed from GitHub.
-I maintain a copy of the 2.5 version in the `source` directory of this repo.
+I maintain a copy of the 2.5 version in the `source` directory.

 ## Basic example at docker CLI